martin-papy/qdrant-loader/packages/qdrant-loader/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](../../LICENSE) file for details.

 ## 🆘 Support